restorando/cornelius/index.md

 ## rawNumberOnHover

-If `rawNumberOnHover` is set to true, will display the raw number while leaving the mouse on top of a cell.
+If `rawNumberOnHover` is set to true, it will display the raw number while leaving the mouse on top of the cell.

 Default: `true`

-## initialMonth
+## initialIntervalNumber

-This property will allow you to specify which will be the initial month number to display in the column headers.
+This property will allow you to specify the initial number that will be displayed in the first column header.

 Default: `1`